 Subtitles are transcriptions or translations of the dialogue overlaid onto your video content.
 Like captions they are suitable for users who may not understand the spoken language in a video or in situations where the dialogue is muted or cannot be heard by the user.
 An automated caption service can only provide subtitles.
 In most cases, you will need to enhance any automated captions in order to comply.

-Transcripts must accompany all audio files.
 Transcripts can be on the screen or as a downloadable attachment but must provide a comparable experience to that of accessing the audio file.
 If you choose to include a download be sure you understand the ADA issues particular to downloads.

 Provide Options for Access

 It is highly recommended that you provide alternate access options for content available in different formats or places.
 For example, if you’re embedding from YouTube, provide a direct link to the video on YouTube as well as contact information for the visitor to request assistance if they’re unable to access the video.

 Technology is always changing and what works today may not work tomorrow.
 Code could become obsolete or a browser update could break your content or a new device just may not handle it as expected.
 Don’t rely too heavily on one delivery system.
 Your best bet is to provide all available modes of access.

 Text equivalents are searchable and increase find-ability in search engines, like Google.
 Devices that cannot display the video for some reason will at least provide the description.